liamb8/capstone/Labs/Apache Lab/ApacheLab.md

 ------

-Before starting the lab, make sure to **download the ZIP file provided**.
-After downloading, **unzip the file** and place the folder wherever you find appropriate.
+Before starting the lab, make sure to **download the  file provided**.
+After downloading, place the file in a folder wherever you find appropriate.
 The instructions below assume that you're using VMware Workstation Client, although you can still follow them if you're using other VM clients.

 Go to the **File** tab in the upper left-hand corner of the VM clients window and click on it, a drop-down menu will show up.
 From there, click on **Open**.
 After that, a file explorer will open navigate to where you put the VM you unzipped.
 Click on the `ApacheLab.vmx` image and it should show up in your client.
 If this doesn't work click on the `ApacheLab.ovf` and it will bring up an import menu.